-- In the case where (i) the sand bedding is dry, (ii) the cable fluid saturation reaches 40% residual saturation of the pore space in the sand bedding, and (iii) the cable fluid does not migrate into the overlying back-fill material, the theoretical length of trench impacted by LNAPL migration is 882m.
-Given that the ground elevations along the line of the cable are relatively level, there appears to be potential for cable fluid to migrate along the sand bedding in both directions from the leak location (i.e. generally to the north-west and south-east); - In the event that the base of the trench contains perched water then this would lower the LNAPL saturation in the sand layer surrounding the cable.
+• In the case where (i) the sand bedding is dry, (ii) the cable fluid saturation reaches 40% residual saturation of the pore space in the sand bedding, and (iii) the cable fluid does not migrate into the overlying back-fill material, the theoretical length of trench impacted by LNAPL migration is 137m.
+Given the local topography of the leak location, there appears to be potential for cable fluid to migrate preferentially along the sand bedding towards the south-west;

+- In the event that the base of the trench contains perched water then this would lower the LNAPL saturation in the sand layer surrounding the cable.
 This could result in LNAPL migration through the back-fill material above the sand bedding layer, but only if it is sufficiently permeable.
 The thickness of LNAPL-saturated soils will likely be less under this scenario than that outlined above, but the cable fluid may spread further.
-If a 40% residual cable fluid saturation is assumed in relatively permeable backfill material over a 0.2m thickness, this would lead to a theoretical length of trench impacted by cable fluid of 1,544m; - The third scenario considered herein is where the cable trench near the leak point passes through an area of granular material.
+If a 40% residual cable fluid saturation is assumed in relatively permeable backfill material over a 0.2m thickness, this would lead to a theoretical length of trench impacted by cable fluid of 239m; - The third scenario considered herein is where the cable trench near the leak point passes through an area of granular material.
 Here a more radial spreading of the cable fluid could occur.
-If a 0.2m deep soil zone is impacted with a LNAPL saturation of 40% then the theoretical radius of cable fluid LNAPL impact away from the release would be 23 m.
-Based on the local topography and expected shallow groundwater flow direction, there is potential for the migration of cable fluid under this scenario to be preferentially towards the east or north-east.
-This suggests that the cable fluid lost to ground has not migrated as far as the open drain located between the car park and the railway embankment, which is located approximately 100m from the leak location; - The cable fluid may have some semi-volatile components (alkyl benzenes) and as such will generate a modest vapour pressure.
-However, given the absence of potential confined spaces in the vicinity of the leak location, this is not considered a viable exposure pathway. - Cable fluid has the potential to migrate from the source to underneath confined spaced receptors (such as building cellars), either in LNAPL form or via migration in the dissolved phase in groundwater flow following dissolution from the LNAPL.
-Given the absence of buildings in the vicinity of the leak location, there is no need to assess this pathway in the subject case.
+If a 0.2m deep soil zone is impacted with a LNAPL saturation of 40% then the theoretical radius of cable fluid LNAPL impact away from the release would be 9 metres; - The cable fluid may have some semi-volatile components (alkyl benzenes) and as such will generate a modest vapour pressure.
+However, this may be attenuated by biodegradation processes in the shallow soils.
+In aerobic shallow soils and groundwater, degradation of alkyl benzenes is expected to be relatively quick (half-life in soil of 15 days).
+Conversely, degradation is expected to be negligible in anaerobic conditions.
+Degradation products of alkyl benzenes include toluene and ethylbenzene, which have relatively high vapour pressures.
+However, these products would be expected to be only generated in small quantities and themselves also degrade quickly; - Cable fluid has the potential to migrate from the source to underneath confined spaced receptors (such as building cellars), either in LNAPL form or via migration in the dissolved phase in groundwater flow following dissolution from the LNAPL.
+Vapours generated from the LNAPL or groundwater have the potential to migrate through the unsaturated zone and building defects into confined spaces, where they may be breathed in by building occupants, potentially causing toxic and/or nuisance effects.
+In the event that free or dissolved phase impacts have migrated beneath or in the immediate vicinity of buildings with confined spaces (which is not expected in the subject case), then the potential effects of vapour intrusion should be considered.